 The use of Business Partners requires undertaking strict precautions and conducting prior comprehensive analysis to ensure reputation and integrity of Business Partners.

-DPD France and/or its subsidiaries is committed to assessing its Business Partners both upstream and during the business relationship.
+GeoPost/DPDgroup is committed to assessing its Business Partners both upstream and during the business relationship.

 Consider that participation of an Intermediary in a corruption scheme will necessarily exonerate us